solarslurpi/OG-GrowBuddy/pages/PAR_Buddy.md

 - While the readings dataframe showed a high r2 of 94%, I feel most comfortable calibrating each LED system with only data taken from that LED system.

-# Sacrificial Draft Prototype
-The current version of the prototype is 0.00001A - the first...sacrificial draft.
 ## Hardware
 - A Ping Pong ball that acts as a diffuser. _Note: My optics on optics is very poor.
 I don't know what words to Google...thus I opted for a Ping Pong ball after much gnashing of teeth as I read how other makers approached the implementation of a diffuser.
 - [Adafruit's AS7341 Breakout Board (BoB)](https://www.adafruit.com/product/4698)